-A £2,500 grant will support the group’s Design and Build programme after consultation with the children revealed that they would like new structures on the site, which they would like to help build.
+A £2,500 grant supported the group’s Design and Build programme after a consultation with the children revealed that they would like new structures on the site, which they would like to help build.

-30 children aged 8-19 will engage with the design, costing, and building of the new play structures, giving them new skills and a real sense of ownership.
-The new structures will then be used by all children and young people who use the adventure playground site for years to come.
+30 children aged 8-19 engaged with the design, costing, and building of the new play structures, giving them new skills and a real sense of ownership.
+The new structures are now used by all children and young people who use the adventure playground site - and will be for years to come.

 Keith Rogers, Play Service Manager at Friends of Sycamore Adventure, said:

-“We are absolutely thrilled that the National Express Foundation has awarded £2,500 towards our Design and Build programme at Sycamore Adventure Playground.
+“We were absolutely thrilled that the National Express Foundation awarded £2,500 towards our Design and Build programme at Sycamore Adventure Playground.
 We are based in an area of significant deprivation and for many of the children who attend, the adventure playground provides a haven and safe place for them.

-“The programme will see local children design a new play structure on site - and with expert support the children will build the new structure, providing them with something new to play on, of which they have ownership.
-It will be an extremely rewarding programme for local children in Dudley.”
+“The programme saw local children design a new play structure on site - and with expert support the children helped build the new structure, providing them with something new to play on, of which they have ownership.
+It was an extremely rewarding programme for local children in Dudley.”